esper-io/console_docs/docs/provisioning-methods/imei-provisioning.md

 ![alt text](./images/AFW-image/18-GooglePlay.png)

 Typically (but not always), you need to resolve the permission and allow Esper to modify System settings.
-Click on **RESOLVE** to open up the Android System settings app to provide the consent.
+Click on **RESOLVE** to open up the Android System settings application to provide the consent.

 ![alt text](./images/AFW-image/19-GooglePlay-Resolve.png)

-Step 13: On the 'Can modify system settings’ screen and a list of Apps will be displayed.
+Step 13: On the 'Can modify system settings’ screen and a list of Applications will be displayed.

-**Note**: These are Apps that have been granted or are requesting permission to modify system settings.
+**Note**: These are Applications that have been granted or are requesting permission to modify system settings.
 Esper Device Management will be set to 'No,' or 'Not Allowed.'
 Click on Esper Device Management to change this setting.

 ![](./images/AFW-image/20-EsperDeviceManagement.png)